Workers’ Comp Lawyers Advocating for New Jersey’s Doctors and Nurses

 Shebell & Shebell, LLC has been fighting for injured workers since 1927 and knows what it takes to get you the benefits you need and deserve.
 See what an experienced New Jersey workers’ compensation attorney can do for you.
 Contact us today for a free consultation.
-We have offices conveniently located in Freehold and Shrewsbury, and can accommodate video appointments based upon the often grueling schedules our health care workers are experiencing.
+We have an office conveniently located in Shrewsbury, and we can accommodate video appointments based upon the often grueling schedules our health care workers are experiencing.

 Doctors, nurses and other healthcare providers are among the hardest working groups of people in the workforce – unsung heroes who are under constant stress and are at risk of being exposed to many different occupational hazards.
 Some of these hazards were contemplated by the Legislature here in New Jersey in the Thomas P. Canzanella Twenty First Century First Responders Protection Act, which became law on July 8, 2019.
 This law protects workers like you by creating a presumption in favor of the nurses, doctors or other public safety workers, including when you are exposed to a virus during epidemics.
 Our attorneys are familiar with the added protections provided to you, and are experienced in advocating on your behalf throughout the state.

 The Public Safety Workers Included in the 21st Century First Responder Protection Act

 - Member, employee, or officer of a paid, partially-paid, or volunteer fire or police department